finom/use-change/docs/HOOKLESS.md

 store.users.ids = [...store.users.ids, 4]
 ```

 What if we want to call some custom code (i.e. action)?
-Just call the method. **use-change** doesn't introduce anything for side-effects, we use plain old JavaScript
+Just call the method. **use-change** doesn't introduce anything for side-effects, and we're going to use plain old JavaScript.

 ```ts
 store.increment();